 “Saiho-ji Temple” (Moss Temple) is a temple of Rinzai sect in Nishikyo-ku, Kyoto city, an external sub-temples of the Tenryu-ji Temple.
 It is also designated as a special scenic spot in the country and there is an alias “Koke-dera” (“the Moss Temple”) because the garden covered with moss is so beautiful.

 It is said that Saiho-ji Temple was a villa in Prince Shotoku during the Asuka period.
-Around the time of the early Nara period, a priest named Gyoki changed the villa to the temple.
+Around the early Nara period, a priest named Gyoki changed the villa to the temple.
 In the Muromachi era, Chikahide Fujiwara, the principal of Matsuotaisha Shrine near Saiho-ji Temple, invited Zen priest Musou Soseki to rebuild the temple.
-After that, it seems that Yoshimitsu ASHIKAGA, the third shogun of the Muromachi shogunate has visited many times.
-By the way, it is said that the Kinkaku-ji Temple that Yoshimitsu ASHIKAGA built was imitated Saiho-ji Temple.
+After that, it seems that Yoshimitsu ASHIKAGA, the third shogun of the Muromachi shogunate, has visited many times.
+By the way, it is said that the Kinkaku-ji Temple that Yoshimitsu ASHIKAGA built was imitated, Saiho-ji Temple.

-In order to visit the Saiho-ji Temple, it is necessary to apply in advance.
+To visit the Saiho-ji Temple, it is necessary to apply in advance.
 You can not make reservations by phone or e-mail.
-It is acceptance only with round-trip postcards.
-It is not always possible to visit on the desired date, so it is a good idea to open the schedule before and after the desired date.
-Depending on the time it is difficult to make a reservation, but it is worth visiting even if it takes time and effort.
+It is accepted only with round-trip postcards.
+It is not always possible to visit on the desired date, so it is good to open the schedule before and after the desired date.
+Depending on the time, it isn’t easy to make a reservation, but it is worth visiting even if it takes time and effort.

-The garden of Saiho-ji Temple, which is also designated as the scenic spot of the country, is the work of Musou Soseki.
+The garden of Saiho-ji Temple, which is also designated as the country’s scenic spot, is the work of Musou Soseki.
 It consists of Karesansui (dry landscape) garden and the Chisen-kaiyushiki-teien style (a stroke-style garden around a big pond) centered on a pond called “Ogon-chi” (Golden Pond).
 The garden covered with moss is Chisen-kaiyushiki-teien, and the appearance of about 120 kinds of moss growing is very splendid.
 Karesansui garden is currently only remained with rock arrangement, but it is said that there is still the remnant of Musou Soseki’s work.
-It is a good idea to visit Karesansui garden as well as the garden of moss carefully and to think in the days when the temple flourished.
+It is a good idea to visit Karesansui garden and the garden of moss carefully and think about the days when the temple flourished.

-The “Saiho-ji” (Saiho temple) is one of the popular gardens in Kyoto of its beautiful site covered by moss.
-Advance reservations are necessary for a visit, and an admission fee is set slightly rather high.
+The “Saiho-ji” (Saiho temple) is one of Kyoto’s popular gardens of its beautiful site covered by moss.
+Reservations are necessary for a visit, and an admission fee is set slightly rather high.
 There is no end to the number of people who worship at this temple.
-It was designated in a world heritage as “Historic Monuments of Ancient Kyoto”, furthermore, it was chosen by Michelin green guide as the three star.
+It was designated in a world heritage as “Historic Monuments of Ancient Kyoto,” furthermore, it was chosen by Michelin green guide as the three-star.

-“Saiho-ji Temple” is an official name, but is said to be “Koke-dera” (“the Moss Temple”) generally.
-Approximately 120 kinds of moss covers the precincts, it came to be called “the Moss Temple” since the beauty like a green carpet being spreaded.
+“Saiho-ji Temple” is an official name but is said to be “Koke-dera” (“the Moss Temple”) generally.
+Approximately 120 kinds of moss cover the precincts; it came to be called “the Moss Temple” since the beauty like a green carpet being spread.

-You can enjoy the carpet of the beautiful moss anytime through the year, but it is said that the rainy season is the most beautiful.
-When it rains, moss grows up well, and the scene which moss has a rainy drop, and shines is beautiful.
+You can enjoy the carpet of the beautiful moss anytime throughout the year, but it is said that the rainy season is the most beautiful.
+When it rains, moss grows up well, and the scene in which moss has a rainy drop and shines is beautiful.